CEDET

 M-x semantic-complete-analyze-inline

-This is a new command that does inline completion (underlining the target symbol) and allows TAB to be used for completion purposes.
-It uses the semantic analyzer to provide the list of completions.
+This is a command that does completion inline (underlining the target symbol) and allows TAB to be used for completion purposes.

 M-x global-semantic-idle-completions-mode